 Defender Services.
 This account funds the operations of the federal public defender and community defender organizations, and the compensation, reimbursement, and expenses of private practice "panel attorneys" appointed by the courts to serve as defense counsel to indigent individuals accused of federal crimes.
 The Judiciary has requested \$635.5 million in FY2004 funding for this account, 18.8% above the \$535.0 million enacted for FY2003.
-The House Appropriations Committee recommends \$613.9 million for Defender Services, an amount roughly \$21.5 million below the requested amount.
+The House bill provides \$613.9 million for Defender Services, an amount roughly \$21.5 million below the requested amount.
+The Senate Appropriations Committee has recommended \$595.5 million, \$40.5 million below the budget request.

 The requested amount includes \$2.6 million for an increase in the hourly pay rate for panel attorneys in "capital cases" - cases where the Department of Justice is seeking to impose the death penalty.
 The funding would increase the maximum hourly pay rate in such cases from \$128 to \$157 effective on April 1, 2004.
 (The \$125 maximum hourly rate of compensation in capital cases has been in place essentially since 1989, and subsequently was statutorily set as the maximum by the Antiterrorism and Effective Death Penalty Act of 1996, P.L.
 104-132.)

-The request also includes \$10.4 million for an increase in the hourly pay rate for panel attorneys in non-capital cases from \$92 to \$113, also effective on April 1, 2004.
+The request also includes \$10.4 million for an increase in the hourly pay rate for panel attorneys in non-capital cases from \$90 to \$113, also effective on April 1, 2004.
 (The \$90 hourly rate was implemented on May 1, 2002.)